Data continuity across the value chain: the right information, where and when needed

 Cultural alignment is vital for digital transformation to succeed, so the first concern should be getting people on board.
 Prioritizing business transformation initiatives requires continuous capability development, digital roadmaps, and a robust understanding of how much change the business can handle within a given period of time.

-Towards smart everything: from product engineering to operations and Industry 4.0
+Towards smart everything: from smart products to smart operations and Industry 4.0

 Lifecycle of things